KUGR

 KUGR is an AM radio station located in Green River, Wyoming operating on 1490 kHz AM.
 It carries a soft adult contemporary and talk format.
 The station is owned by Wagonwheel Communications Corporation.
 KUGR won the Wyoming Association of Broadcasters board "Station of the Year" award in 2006.

-The station celebrated its 30th year of broadcasting in June 2006.
-KUGR signed on in 1976.
+History

+KUGR station signed on in 1976.
+The station's license was applied for by William Simms, who originally wanted to put a station on the air in Green River in the 1960s.
+The station was purchased from William by manager Al Harris in 1978.